songssssss/GCP-PDE-preparation/study_material/data_processing_and_pipelines.md

  - Supports SQL, Java, Python
  - When you run a job on Cloud Dataflow, it spins up a cluster of virtual machines, distributes the tasks in your job to the VMs, and dynamically scales the cluster based on how the job is performing.
  - Stackdriver integration for logging and monitoring
+ - Dataflow provides a cost-effective solution to perform transformations on the streaming data, with autoscaling provides scaling without any intervention.
+System lag with Stackdriver provides monitoring for the streaming data.
+With autoscaling enabled, the Cloud Dataflow service automatically chooses the appropriate number of worker instances required to run your job.
  - Used for data processing, ELT(Extract Transform Load), filter, group for data sets.
  - Can read data from multiple sources, can kick off multiple cloud functions in parallel and can also writer to multiple sinks (like BigQuery, BigTable etc.)
  - When you update a job on the Dataflow service, you replace the existing job with a new job that runs your updated pipeline code